arunavsk/DataScience-NewGrad-2021/README.md

 Repo to track Full Time opportunities for Data Science roles 2021

-Similar repo for FTE SWE/SDE 2021 can be found [here](https://github.com/Pitt-CSC/NewGrad-2021)
+Similar repo for SWE/SDE 2021 can be found [here](https://github.com/Pitt-CSC/NewGrad-2021)

 Other Resources